RIKEN-RCCS/lens3/README.md

 Lens3 is copyrighted by RIKEN R-CCS.
 Part of the results is obtained by using Fugaku at RIKEN R-CCS.

-Lens3 utilizes third-party open source software, which is listed in [acknowledgement](v1/ACKNOWLEDGEMENT.txt).
-It may fail to include software transitively used.
-The directory "test/s3-benchmark" is a third-party benchmark program, which is copyrighted by Wasabi-Tech and is licensed with LGPL.

 Lens3 uses MinIO as a backend S3 server.
 Lens3 lacks a way to display a credit to MinIO, because it blocks accesses to MinIO's user interfaces.
 Please refer to [https://min.io](https://min.io).

+Lens3 utilizes third-party open source software, which is listed in [acknowledgement](v1/ACKNOWLEDGEMENT.txt).
+It may fail to include software transitively used.

 Lens3 UI is created with vuejs+vuetify.
 Please refer to [https://vuejs.org](https://vuejs.org/) and